interlockjs/interlock/docs/extensibility.md

 | Return value |  | Array | of AST nodes to be emitted as JavaScript. |

-This Pluggable's definition can be found [here](../src/compile/construct/index.js#L60-L78).
+This Pluggable's definition can be found [here](../src/compile/construct/index.js#L58-L72).

 ## constructRegisterUrls

 Transforms a map of module-hashes-to-URLs to the AST equivalent.

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.

 |     | Name | Type | Description |
 | --- | ---- | ---- | ----------- |